 Looking for a no-nonsense, no-frills way of taking payments over the phone?
 With Web-Merchant Services, what you see is very much what you get.
 But that doesn’t mean it’s short of innovation – after all (pub quiz fact incoming), it was the first company to develop the virtual terminal as a payment method.
 It’s also been around for more than two decades, too – so it’s fair to say it has a good idea of what makes UK businesses tick.
-Whether your outfit sells CBD oil, adult films, or is just plain high risk, there’s a range of plans to cater to you – and a technical support team on hand 24/7 to back you up.
+Whether your outfit sells CBD oil, adult films, or just requires a dependable high risk merchant account, there’s a range of plans to cater to you – and a technical support team on hand 24/7 to back you up.

 If you’re a high risk business, choose Web-Merchant Services’ virtual terminal.
 It’s made for you!

 Web-Merchant Services virtual terminal: How much does it cost?

 Web-Merchant Services charges £10 per month for its virtual terminal, with transaction fees ringing up at 1.6% + 20p.
 There’s no monthly charge if you’ve already signed up for one of Web-Merchant’s online payment solutions.

 To learn more about the various online payment methods you can take when you acquire a merchant account, explore our 2021 guide.

 - Enables you to set up monthly recurring payments